← All posts

 X Video Best Practices for SaaS Founders (2026)

 X gives native video more reach than any other format.
-For SaaS launch posts, square video, native upload, a strong first frame, and the right duration make a measurable difference.
+For SaaS launch posts, native upload, a strong first frame, on-screen text, and the right duration make a measurable difference.

 X gives native video more reach than any other post format.
 For SaaS founders who post launch content and build-in-public updates, getting video right on X is the highest-leverage content decision.
 These are the practices that affect reach, retention, and click-through on SaaS video posts in 2026.